AriFordsham/GHCWiki/making-releases.md

 ## Uploading libraries

-If any library [that we maintain](repositories) (other than bin-package-db and ghc-prim, which don't get uploaded) has been changed, then the new version should be uploaded to hackage.
+If any library [that we maintain](repositories) (other than bin-package-db, ghc-prim, integer-gmp and integer-simple which don't get uploaded) has been changed, then the new version should be uploaded to hackage.

 For example, for `base`, in a built tree: